Healthy You - Every Day

 Be sure any member of your family who has a special medical need wears a medical alert bracelet or similarly designed necklace at all times.
 These engraved items can alert emergency responders to a person’s medical condition(s), allergies, sensitive medication(s) he or she takes, or the presence of an implanted medical device.
 These items are available through many vendors, including online retailers and local pharmacies.

-Visit LVHN.org/children to learn more about Lehigh Valley Children’s Hospital and to find a health care provider for the kids in your life.
+Visit LVHN.org/children to learn more about Lehigh Valley Children’s Hospital and to find a clinician for the kids in your life.

 Explore More Articles